mwibrow/chai-nearly/README.md

-*Chai-nearly* provides [Chai](http://chaijs.com/) compatible deep and shallow assertions for things that are nearly the same.
+*Chai-nearly* provides [Chai](http://chaijs.com/) compatible deep and shallow assertions for things that are _nearly_ the same.

-The package is similar in spirit to [chai-roughly](https://github.com/Turbo87/chai-roughly), [chai-almost](https://github.com/nmuldavin/chai-almost), and [chai-stats](https://github.com/chaijs/chai-stats), but aims to provide customisable assertions for situations where things other than numbers might be
+The package is similar in spirit to [chai-roughly](https://github.com/Turbo87/chai-roughly), [chai-almost](https://github.com/nmuldavin/chai-almost), and the `almostEqual` assertion from [chai-stats](https://github.com/chaijs/chai-stats), but aims to provide customisable assertions for situations where things other than numbers might be